IMDEANetworksWNG/UbiLocate/README.md

 The output is the ToF.

-The CSI data for the full MIMO are saved in the variable csi_storeA
+The CSI data for the full MIMO are saved in the variable csi_store_AoA

 <!--
 -----------------------------------------------------------------